Bulgarians in Albania

 The Bulgarians in Albania form the largest Slavic minority of the country and fourth-largest overall.
-They live primarily in the areas of Mala Prespa, Gollobordë and Gora.
+They live primarily in the areas of Mala Prespa, Gollobordë and Gora (Albania).
 Ethnic identity can be fluid among Albania's Slavophonic population, who might identify as Albanian, Bulgarian or Macedonian, depending on the circumstances.
 Between 2001 and 2016, around 4,470 Albanian nationals applied for a Bulgarian citizenship and over 2,600 of them were granted one.
 The Bulgarian minority was recognized by the Albanian government in October 2017.
 In the 2023 Albanian census, 7,057 people declared themselves to be Bulgarians.